 Nigeria is not a signatory to the WTO Agreement on Government Procurement.
 Foreign companies incorporated in Nigeria receive national treatment in government procurement.
 Government tenders are published in local newspapers and a tender’s journal is sold at local newspaper outlets.

-Although corruption is endemic in Nigeria, the government expresses a desire to conduct open and competitive bidding processes for government procurement.
-Reforms have also improved transparency in procurement by the state-owned Nigerian National Petroleum Company (NNPC).
+The Government of Nigeria seeks to conduct open and competitive bidding processes for government procurement.
+Reforms have also improved transparency in procurement by the state-owned Nigerian National Petroleum Company, Limited (NNPCL).
 Although U.S. companies have won contracts in many sectors, difficulties in receiving payment are common and can discourage firms from bidding.
 Subsidized or concessionary financing arrangements appear in many cases to be a crucial factor in the award of government procurements.
 Persistent transparency shortcomings create challenges for a fair bidding process and often lead to allegations of corruption.

 Intellectual Property

 Enforcement of intellectual property rights (IPR) remains a problem in Nigeria.
 Nigeria’s legal and institutional infrastructure for protecting intellectual property rights requires further development and resources.
 Laws exist to enforce some but not all IPR violations.
-In May 2021, Nigeria enacted the Plant Variety Protection Act, which was designed to incentivize the development of new plant varieties and contribute to sustainable progress in agriculture, horticulture, and forestry.
-In 2022, the National Assembly is considering an updated Copyright Bill to address, among other things, online piracy.
-While these new and proposed laws evince some progress, it will take time and resources for these new laws to be fully implemented.
+In 2023, former President Mohammadu Buhari signed the Copyright Bill of 2022, adding it to the other two key bills: the Patents and Designs Act, and the Trademarks Act.

-Violations of Nigerian IPR laws continue to be widespread due in large part to a culture of inadequate enforcement.
-That stems from corruption and insufficient resources among enforcement agencies, lack of political will and focus on IPR, porous borders, and entrenched trafficking systems that make enforcement difficult and dangerous.
+Violations of Nigerian IPR laws are widespread, due in large part to a culture of inadequate enforcement.
+Demand for brand names, especially U.S. brands, creates a market for fake goods often creating health and safety hazards for consumers.
+Especially vulnerable to IPR violations are fast moving consumer goods with packaging that is easily counterfeited in Asian markets and brought into the country.
+Furthermore, corruption and insufficient resources among enforcement agencies, lack of political will and focus on IPR, porous borders, and entrenched trafficking systems make enforcement difficult.
 There is also a low level of public awareness of IPR laws among rights holders and those who violate those rights.
-Nigeria’s domestic creative industries are growing fast, including its Afrobeats music and the “Nollywood” film industry.
-The Nigerian economy has more to lose than ever from inadequate IPR protections, including online digital piracy.
+Nigeria’s domestic creative industries are growing fast, including its Afrobeats music and the “Nollywood” film industry, prompting more local awareness of the importance of IPR protections.

 Regional Security